ancaantochi/azure-iot-gateway-sdk/bindings/java/devdoc/java_out_of_process_hld.md

 There are two types of messages that are exchanged between the Gateway and the out of process module:

 -  *control* messages that are used to signal `CREATE`, `START` and `DESTROY` of a module.
-These messages are always send from the Gateway to the module.
+These messages are always sent from the Gateway to the module.
--  *data* messages which are send between modules via the Gateway.
+-  *data* messages which are sent between modules via the Gateway.

 ![](java_oop_module_hld.png)